-The Compensation Committee is responsible for reviewing and making recommendations to our Board with respect to the compensation paid to our nonemployee directors.
+The Compensation Committee is responsible for reviewing and making recommendations to our Board with respect to the compensation paid to our non-employee directors.

-The Company's Non-Employee Director Compensation Plan, as amended to date, sets forth the compensation to be paid to our non-employee directors, including in the form of equity.
-The plan also permits the Company's non-employee directors to acquire shares of the Company's common stock at fair market value by voluntarily electing to receive shares of common stock in lieu of cash fees for service as a director, and currently, there are 1.5 million shares authorized for issuance under the plan for this purpose.
-The plan is a stand-alone plan and is not a sub-plan under our 2016 Incentive Compensation Plan (the "2016 Plan").
+The Company's Non-Employee Director Compensation Plan, as amended to date, sets forth the compensation to be paid to our nonemployee directors, including in the form of equity.
+The plan has a minimum equity ownership requirement that requires each director to receive at least 60% of their annual retainers in shares of common stock until the value of their equity ownership is equal to at least three times the annual retainer.
+Any shares issued to satisfy the minimum equity ownership requirement are issued under the Company's 2016 Incentive Compensation Plan, as amended (the "2016 Plan").
+The plan also permits the Company's non-employee directors to acquire shares of the Company's common stock at fair market value by voluntarily electing to receive shares of common stock in lieu of cash fees for service as a director.
+The plan is a stand-alone plan and is not a sub-plan under our 2016 Plan.
 Accordingly, shares issued under the plan for voluntary elections to receive shares of common stock in lieu of cash fees do not reduce the shares available for issuance under the 2016 Plan.
-However, as described below, beginning in fiscal 2022, directors, whose share ownership does not equal or exceed three times the annual retainer, will be required to receive up to 60% of their annual retainer in the form of shares of our common stock, which shares will come from the 2016 Plan.
-At January 29, 2022, 797,090 shares remained available for future issuance under the plan to directors that voluntarily elect to receive shares in lieu of cash fees in accordance with the terms of the plan.
+The maximum number of shares that can be issued in any quarter pursuant to the plan is limited to 250,000 shares in the aggregate, with the shortfall paid in cash.

 We believe that our Non-Employee Director Compensation Plan will support our ongoing efforts to attract and retain exceptional directors to provide strategic guidance to our Company.
 We believe that the total compensation that our non-employee directors receive is in line with our current peer group.
+Our non-employee directors were compensated under the plan as follows in fiscal 2022: